 SABB operates dedicated special assets and recoveries teams to manage companies in financial distress and non-performing loans to maximise recovery rates.
-For high value and problematic accounts the recovery process includes direct involvement from Legal.
-For personal banking there is a dedicated collections function undertaking debt counselling and recovery activities at each stage of delinquency including the use of external and overseas recovery agencies.
+For high value and problematic accounts, the recovery process includes the direct involvement of the Legal Division.
+For personal banking there is a dedicated collections function undertaking debt counselling and recovery activities at each stage of delinquency, and wherever needed the services of external and overseas recovery agencies are enlisted.